 Costs and Fees

-There is a maximum of 180 Cub Scouts per session; sessions fill up quickly.
+Cub Scout fees are $120 and adult fees are $ 70, if paid by May 1.
 Only those with full payment, camp roster and Adult in Camp Compliance forms submitted by May 1 are guaranteed a spot.
-Cub Scouts attending must be members of the BSA and be under the supervision of an adult.
+Youth must be members of the Boy Scouts of America and be under the supervision of an adult.
 One adult for each family is expected.
-Youth fees are $120 and adult fees are $70, if paid by May 1.
-All newly chartered Cub Scout packs receive a 25% discount.
+All newly chartered packs receive a 25% discount.
+There is a maximum of 180 Cub Scouts per session.

 Frequently Asked Questions About Resident Camp